Do I have to pay a deductible if I hit a car? (Details for 2024)

 What You Need to Know

 Liability coverage does not require a deductible.
 However, it only covers the cost of repairs for the vehicle you hit.
+If you're wondering do you have to pay a deductible if you hit someone's car, the answer depends on your coverage.
+Auto collision insurance deductible will apply to your own vehicle's repairs if you are at fault.

 Collision and comprehensive insurance are additional coverages that you can purchase to protect your vehicle.
 They require a deductible to be met before your insurance covers the cost of repairs to your car.